 Admissions timelines are school-set: The school states an internal Year 7 application timing of 31 October, but does not publish a full admissions calendar for tests, interviews and offers.
 Families managing multiple applications should confirm dates early and keep written records.

 This is a school with a clearly articulated ethos and a curriculum structure that puts literacy, oracy and purposeful learning front and centre.
-The GCSE profile, particularly the overall Attainment 8, suggests that many students achieve solid academic outcomes.
+The GCSE profile, particularly the overall results 8, suggests that many students achieve solid academic outcomes.

 The school does not publish a clear 2025/26 fees table on its main pages.
 The latest inspection documentation lists annual day fees as £4,800 to £5,160 at the time of the January 2025 inspection.
 Parents should confirm the current 2025/26 schedule directly with the school.